+Responsibilities:

-Responsibilities: (II) Assist the Board in its oversight of: the integrity of the financial statements of the Partnerships; Audit and Risk Committee the effectiveness of the Partnerships' internal control over financial reporting and the Partnerships' risk management framework and risk mitigation processes; Committee Members: Charles Stonehill (Chair) Nella Domenici Todd Walthall the Partnerships' status and system of compliance with legal and regulatory requirements and business conduct; the independent registered public accounting firm's qualification and independence; and the performance of the Partnerships' internal audit function.
-Meetings in 2022: 9 ( 8 regular mtgs. and 1 special mtg.) • Oversee the appointment, retention, compensation, evaluation and termination of the Partnerships' independent registered public accounting firm.
-Oversee management's development of a comprehensive set of metrics for evaluating the firm's ESG objectives and monitor management's progress in pursing those objectives. • Encourages continuous improvement of, and fosters adherence to, the Partnerships' policies, procedures and practices at all levels.
-Provides an open avenue of communication among the independent registered public accounting firm, senior management, the Internal Audit Department, the Global Head of Compliance, the Chief Risk Officer and the Board.
+- · Assist the Board in its oversight of: - the integrity of the financial statements of the Partnerships; - the effectiveness of the Partnerships' internal control over financial reporting and the Partnerships' risk management framework and risk mitigation processes; - the Partnerships' status and system of compliance with legal and regulatory requirements and business conduct: - the independent registered public accounting firm's qualification and independence; and - · the performance of the Partnerships' internal audit function. - Oversee the appointment, retention, compensation, evaluation and termination of the Partnerships' independent registered public accounting firm. - Oversee management's development of a comprehensive set of metrics for evaluating the firm's ESG objectives and monitor management's progress in pursing those objectives. - Encourages continuous improvement of, and fosters adherence to, the Partnerships' policies, procedures and practices at all levels. - Provides an open avenue of communication among the independent registered public accounting firm, senior management, the Internal Audit Department, the Global Head of Compliance, the Chief Risk Officer and the Board.

+Governance Committee

+Committee Members: Kristi Matus (Chair) Seth Bernstein Das Narayandas Mark Pearson

+Meetings in 2022: 2

+Responsibilities:

-Governance Committee Committee Members: Kristi Matus (Chair) Seth Bernstein Das Narayandas Mark Pearson Meetings in 2022: 2 Responsibilities: Assists the Board and the sole stockholder of the General Partner in: identifying and evaluating qualified individuals to become Board members; and determining the composition of the Board and its committees.
-Assists the Board in: developing and monitoring a process to assess Board effectiveness; developing and implementing our Corporate Governance Guidelines; and reviewing our policies and programs that relate to matters of corporate responsibility of the General Partner and the Partnerships.
+- · Assists the Board and the sole stockholder of the General Partner in: - · identifying and evaluating qualified individuals to become Board members; and - · determining the composition of the Board and its committees. - · Assists the Board in: - developing and monitoring a process to assess Board effectiveness; - · developing and implementing our Corporate Governance Guidelines; and - reviewing our policies and programs that relate to matters of corporate responsibility of the General Partner and the Partnerships.

 For a discussion of the Compensation Committee's responsibilities, please see "Compensation Discussion and Analysis - Compensation Committee; Process for Determining Executive Compensation" in Item 11.

-Compensation and Workpla Practices Committee ce Committee Members: Kristi Matus (Chair) Daniel Kaye Mark Pearson
+Compensation and Workplace Practices Committee

+Committee Members: Kristi Matus (Chair) Daniel Kaye Mark Pearson